Elliott Zborowski: Early life and change of name

 Following his father’s death in 1878, William Elliott returned from Europe to take possession of his inherited fortune.
 He also adopted his second name, and discarded William.
 Part of his inheritance was extensive estates near Central Park and along the banks of the Hudson River.
-He was indescribably rich.
-Around this time, when Elliott recrossed to Europe, he called himself Count Elliott Zborowski.
+Around this time, he began to refer to himself as Count Elliott Zborowski.
 An unattributed back-story also began of being descended from the marriage of an American girl to a Polish count.
 Elliott was reported to have said that he adopted the title Count on his father's death in deference to the wishes of his grandfather (Andrew Christian Zabriskie).
-All that can be said now about the origin of the title is that in the contents of Martin Zborowski’s will in The New York Times there was no mention of it.
+The contents of Martin Zborowski’s will in The New York Times has no mention of his title.